-SCHEER here also overlooks the review from Schuerman and Mevissen (2021) (quoted in the section on oxidative stress).
+In this section, SCHEER also ignores the review from Schuerman and Mevissen (2021) (although quoted in the section on oxidative stress).
 Schuerman and Mevissen (2021) is a review on both oxidative stress and evidence on the associated health effects, including DNA damage.

-The evidence of disturbed oxidative balance and prolonged oxidative stress is highly relevant, as one of well-known and established consequences of prolonged oxidative stress is DNA damage.
-In fact, even the DNA damage from ionizing radiation is to a high degree due to oxidative stress rather than from DNA knock-out effect from photons: "The mechanism of deleterious ionizing radiation action is strongly associated with increasing oxidative stress in irradiated tissues" (Nuszkiewicz et al., 2020)79.
+The evidence of disturbed oxidative balance and prolonged oxidative stress is highly relevant, as DNA damage is awell-known and established consequences of prolonged oxidative stress.
+In fact, even the DNA damage from ionizing radiation is to a high degree due to oxidative stress rather than from DNA knock-out effect from photons: "The mechanism of deleterious ionizing radiation action is strongly associated with increasing oxidative stress in irradiated tissues" (Nuszkiewicz et al., 2020).
 Similar effects are associated with the oxidative stress resulting from RF-EMR: